houndstooth/houndstoothcraft/CONTRIBUTING.md

 So in the meantime, to do so, start by locating the `ExistingSettingsNamesByType` type.
 You can see that this type is equal to the `SettingsNamesByTypeBase` interface, but with `Overwrite`s for some types.
 These types are the ones for which `ExistingSettings` includes a setting that has them as their value's type.

 The `SettingsNamesByTypeBase` interface has a property for any type that is used on any Houndstooth setting.
 Each of these properties is called `...TypedSettingsNames`, because it ultimately becomes a string enumeration of names of settings whose values have the given type.
-Each one begins as a dummy string, `_`, designed to not match any string one might try to pass as the settings name key to `setSetting` or `getFromBaseOrDefault`.
+Each one begins as a dummy string, `_`, designed to not match any string one might try to pass as the settings name key to `setPatternStateForTest` or `patternState.get`.

 The `ExistingSettingsNamesByType` is later put into a union with every other settings module's `...SettingsNamesByType`s, and the resultant `SettingsNamesByType` is then used by the `SettingsNamesToTypesMap` to map each setting's name to its value's type.